ispras/keystone_plugin/README.md

 ## **Step 3: Testing**

-For manual testing of other methods you can use python testsgit .
+For manual testing of other methods you can use python tests.